CONABIO/antares3/docs/index.rst

 Antares
 *******

-A python library for scalable satellite image analysis, from data dowload to production of national scale maps.
+*A python library for scalable satellite image analysis, from data dowload to production of national scale maps.*

+``Antares`` is the name of the `CONABIO <https://www.gob.mx/conabio>`_ geopsatial engine.
+The project started under the name `MAD-Mex <http://madmex.conabio.gob.mx/>`_ (Monitoring Activity Data for the Mexican REDD+ program) a few years ago.
+Back then the objective was to produce national land cover and land cover change information for Mexico (some of the products produced by MAD-Mex can be visualized via the CONABIO `geoportal <http://www.conabio.gob.mx/informacion/gis/>`_ ).
+MAD-Mex has now evolved into antares, a scalable system that aims to be more generic and flexible geoprocessing engine.

+``Antares`` heavily relies and uses `open data cube <https://github.com/opendatacube/datacube-core>`_.
+Other key libraries that make this system possible are `xarray <http://xarray.pydata.org/en/stable/>`_, `dask <https://dask.pydata.org/en/latest/>`_ and `distributed <http://distributed.readthedocs.io/en/latest/>`_.